Your cookie preferences

 Like standard car insurance, classic cars can be covered by various different types of car insurance plans including third-party, third-party fire and theft, or comprehensive insurance.
 Some drivers will also opt to enhance their coverage with add-ons like breakdown cover.

-There are a few other common features of classic car insurance:
+There are a few other common features of classic car insurance, they are:

 Laid-up cover provides fire and theft cover on cars that have been taken off the road for a period of time.
 This type of cover is popular in classic car insurance, as many owners opt to take their cars off the road during the winter months.